1Revenger1/Dell-M4700-MacOS-Resources/README.md

 # Dell Precision M4700 MacOS

 Releasing this to help others with Dell Precision M4700s.
 Please do not blindly copy.
 Understand and read the links provided, and realize that this may be out of date depending on when you read this.
-I would recommend reading [this guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) and [this first contact page](https://internet-install.gitbook.io/macos-internet-install/) as well before proceeding
+I would recommend reading [this guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) and [this first contact page](https://internet-install.gitbook.io/macos-internet-install/) as well before proceeding.
+Anything Graphics related in this will *not* work if you have any of the Nvidia cards

 ## Specs